Alfred Pathology Autopsy (Post Mortem) Service

 Mortuary Technician Hours: 7:00 am – 4:00 pm

-Alfred Health Guidelines on requirements for consent to autopsy are available through Prompt.
+Alfred Health Guidelines on requirements for consent to hospital autopsy are available through Prompt.
 Please consult these guidelines to ensure appropriate processes are followed.
+Consent to Removal of Organs/Tissue after Death and Non-Coronial Autopsies

-In summary: A post-mortem examination CANNOT be performed if:
+In summary: A hospital post-mortem examination CANNOT be performed if:

 a) the death is a reportable death to the Coroner.
-The Coroner must be notified via telephone ( 1300 309 519 all hours) of a reportable death and a deposition completed;
+The Coroner must be notified via telephone (1300 309 519 all hours) of a reportable death and a deposition completed; see Deaths to be Notified to Coroner – Reportable & Reviewable Deaths

 b) the medical practitioner has reason to believe that the deceased person had not expressed a wish for, or consented to, or had expressed an objection to, a post-mortem examination of his body;